pranv/ARC/README.md

     * [Theano](http://deeplearning.net/software/theano/) `pip install --upgrade https://github.com/Theano/Theano/archive/master.zip`
     * [Lasagne](http://lasagne.readthedocs.io/en/latest/index.html) `pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip`

 2. Download this repository and prepare the data.
-The following commands will download, preprocess and store the dataset on the disk for use during training.
+Running the following scripts will download, preprocess and store the dataset on the disk for use during training.
+From the home directory of the repo:
-  * To prepare Omniglot dataset: `cd data/; python setup_omniglot.py`
+  * To prepare Omniglot dataset: `python data/setup_omniglot.py`
-  * To prepare LFW dataset: `cd data/; python setup_lfw.py`
+  * To prepare LFW dataset: `python data/setup_lfw.py`

 3. Train the networks.
 The following code segments train the models with the default hyper-parameters.
 These can be changed by passing command line arguments.
 Refer to help for this via `python <script.py> -h`
   * To train Binary ARC model from the paper on Omniglot Verfication task: `python arc_omniglot_verif.py`